suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 - Check Image Match condition (see {{suit-condition-image-match}})
 - Process Dependency directive (see {{suit-directive-process-dependency}})

-Then, the validate block contains the following operations:
+Then, the validate sequence contains the following operations:

 - Set Dependency Index directive (see {{suit-directive-set-dependency-index}})
 - Check Image Match condition (see {{suit-condition-image-match}})
 - Process Dependency directive (see {{suit-directive-process-dependency}})

 NOTE: Any changes made to parameters in a dependency persist in the dependent.

 ### Composite Manifests {#composite-manifests}

-An implementor MAY choose to place a dependency's envelope in the envelope of its dependent.
+An implementer MAY choose to place a dependency's envelope in the envelope of its dependent.
 The dependent envelope key for the dependency envelope MUST NOT be a value between 0 and 24 and it MUST NOT be used by any other envelope element in the dependent manifest.

 The URI for a dependency enclosed in this way MUST be expressed as a fragment-only reference, as defined in {{RFC3986}}, Section 4.4.
 The fragment identifier is the stringified envelope key of the dependency.
 For example, an envelope that contains a dependency at key 42 would use a URI "#42", key -73 would use a URI "#-73".

 ## Encrypted Manifest Template {#template-encrypted-manifest}

+The goal of the Encrypted Manifest template is to fetch and decrypt a manifest so that it can be used as a dependency.
 To use an encrypted manifest, create a plaintext dependent, and add the encrypted manifest as a dependency.
 The dependent can include very little information.

 The following operations are placed into the dependency resolution block: